 \section{Abstract}

-The infall of the LMC into the Milky Way's halo impacts the distribution of stars and dark matter in our Galaxy.
-Mapping the observational consequences of this encounter can inform us about the properties of both galaxies, details of their interaction, and possibly even distinguish between different dark matter models.
-N-body simulations predict large-scale density asymmetries in the Galactic halo both in baryonic and dark matter due to the passage of the LMC, with the overdensity directly trailing its current orbit through the Southern hemisphere known as the wake.
-Using the VIRCAM and DECam instruments, we collected wide-field deep near-infrared and optical photometry in four fields chosen to cover the region of the sky expected to span most of the density contrast predicted for it.
-We identify more than 400 stars comprising two different tracers, near main sequence turn-off stars and red giants, that map the distant halo between $\sim 60 – 100$ kpc, and use them to derive stellar halo densities as a function of position in the sky and Galactocentric radius.
-We detect (1) a break in the radial density profile of halo stars at 70 kpc that has not been seen in halo studies done from the North, and (2) a clear halo overdensity that starts also at 70 kpc and exhibits a density contrast that increases steadily when moving across the sky into the predicted current location of the LMC wake.
-If identifying this overdensity with the LMC wake, the peak density contrast we measure is more pronounced than in all available models of the LMC infall, which would indicate the need for a more massive LMC and/or with a different orbit than presently favored.
-Alternatively, contamination from unidentified substructure may be biasing our detections, so wider-area surveys with similar depth would be needed for confirmation.
+The infall of the Large Magellanic Cloud (LMC) into the Milky Way's halo impacts the distribution of stars and dark matter in our Galaxy.
+Mapping the observational consequences of this encounter can inform us about the properties of both galaxies, details of their interaction, and possibly distinguish between different dark matter models.
+N-body simulations predict a localized overdensity trailing the LMC's orbit both in baryonic and dark matter, known as the wake.
+We collected wide-field, deep near-infrared, and optical photometry using VIRCAM and DECam across four fields along the expected wake, covering the sky region expected to span most of its predicted density contrast.
+We identify over 400 stars comprising two different tracers—near main sequence turn-off stars and red giants—that map the halo between ~60–100 kpc, deriving stellar halo densities as a function of sky position and Galactocentric radius.
+We detect (1) a break in the halo radial density profile at 70 kpc not seen in Northern halo studies, and (2) a clear halo overdensity starting also at 70 kpc, with density contrast increasing steadily toward the expected current location of the wake.
+If this overdensity is the LMC wake, its peak density contrast is as pronounced as the most massive LMC model considered.
+Contamination from unidentified substructures may bias our wake detections, so wider-area surveys with similar depth are needed for confirmation.

 \keywords{Large Magellanic Cloud (903); Milky Way dynamics (1051); Milky Way dark matter halo (1049); Milky Way stellar halo (1060); Dynamical friction (422); Cold dark matter (265)}